Tum, Poland

 Tum is a village in the administrative district of Gmina Góra Świętej Małgorzaty, within Łęczyca County, Łódź Voivodeship, in central Poland.
-It lies approximately 3 km east of Łęczyca and 35 km north-west of the regional capital Łódź.
 The village has an approximate population of 600.

 Tum is the site of a 12th-century Romanesque Collegiate Church as well as a wooden church of Saint Nicholas from the 18th century.
 On the western edge of the village there are also remains of an early medieval stronghold dating back to the 6th-8th century, which fell into disuse in the 14th century, following the rise of the nearby town of Łęczyca.
 The stronghold, located about 2 km east of the late-medieval town site, was itself known as Łęczyca until then.